enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

 ## What's new in version 1.7.0
 DP-3864 – Support for actuations via websocket protocol.
-Changed default connector to rest+ws.
+* Changed default connector to rest+ws.
+Permanent connection to server can be established using WebSocket for receiving actuations while other commands use REST protocol.
+Both can work with proxy

+DP-3604 – Implement HTTP pull actuations command in Agent.
+* Added new command for REST protocol to pull actuations from last time this command was executed or last 24h if command was never used.
+Actuations are then executed.

+DP-3690 – Proxy port is set as a number, not string.
+* Additionally, prot range is checked.

+DP-3703 – Proxy commands in agent set both REST and WS proxies
+* proxy and reset-proxy commands edit both REST and WS proxy configuration

 ## What's new in version 1.6.5
 DP-3645 – Fixed problem with config location when using symlink.